What are the fundamentals that every Liferay developer should know?

 - Make the apps customizable at any level of detail

-- Provide a robust development platform upon which new best-of-breed apps can be built and shared
+- Provide a robust development platform upon which you can build and share new best-of-breed apps

 These goals are now achieved to the furthest extent ever in Liferay’s history, and it’s all because of our new modular architecture.

 Imagine an environment where every piece of functionality is an independent module.
 The modules declare three important things: